 No fast-track procedure (B/M)

 The PDP-WT discussed the notion of a fast-track procedure extensively but did not come to agreement on whether such a process is truly needed, and if so, what such a fast-track procedure might look like.
-The PDP-WT recommends that the GNSO Council re-evaluates the need for a fast-track procedure in due time as part of the review of the new PDP, as it is of the view that the new PDP will offer additional flexibility and would allow for ‘faster’ PDPs provided that the necessary resources are available without the need for a formal ‘fast track’ process.
+The PDP-WT recommends that the GNSO re-evaluate the need for a fast-track procedure in due time as part of the review of the new PDP, as it is of the view that the new PDP will offer additional flexibility and would allow for ‘faster’ PDPs provided that the necessary resources are available without the need for a formal ‘fast track’ process.

 Stage 2 - GNSO Council Review of the Issues Report and Initiation of the Policy Development Process